clay/clay-kiln/docs/inputs.md

 {% endhint %}

+### Complex List Data Format

+Complex lists will always return an **array of objects**, where each object has the properties defined as `props` in the Schema.

 # `csv`

 A button that allows uploading CSV data.
 Note: the data isn't editable once it's uploaded, but should be re-uploaded from a CSV file when it needs to be changed.